sfnxboy/AutosRUs/README.md

 When using the formula statement, each independent variable will be shown as a separate row, with an additional "Residuals" row that tells us what the residual error is for our ANOVA model.
 For our purposes, we are only concerned with the "Pr(>F)" column, which is the same as our p-value statistic.

 Depending on how small our p-value is, there may be symbols on the right side that indicate which significance level the p-value is below.
 In this case, our p-value is 1.32 ✕ 10^-8^, which is much smaller than our assumed 0.05 percent significance level.
 Therefore, we would state that there is sufficient evidence to reject the null hypothesis and accept that there is a significant difference in horsepower between at least one engine type and the others.

+###	Implement and evaluate simple linear regression and multiple linear regression models for a given dataset.

+In data analytics, we'll often ask the question "is there any relationship between variable A and variable B?"
+This concept is known in statistics as correlation.
+Correlation analysis is a statistical technique that identifies how strongly (or weakly) two variables are related.
+Correlation is quantified by calculating a correlation coefficient, and the most common correlation coefficient is the Pearson correlation coefficient.
+The Pearson correlation coefficient is denoted as "r" in mathematics and is used to quantify a linear relationship between two numeric variables.
+The Pearson correlation coefficient ranges between -1 and 1, depending on the direction of the linear relationship.

 ###	Implement and evaluate a chi-squared test for a given dataset.